borisdj/EFCore.BulkExtensions/README.md

 ```

 **PreserveInsertOrder** is **true** by default and makes sure that entities are inserted to Db as ordered in entitiesList.
-When table has Identity column (int autoincrement) with 0 values in list they will temporary be automatically changed from 0s into range -N:-1.
+When a table has Identity column (int autoincrement) with 0 values in list, they will temporarily be automatically changed from 0s into range -N:-1.
 Or it can be manually set with proper values for order (Negative values used to skip conflict with existing ones in Db).
 Here single Id value itself doesn't matter, db will change it to next in sequence, what matters is their mutual relationship for sorting.
 Insertion order is implemented with [TOP](https://docs.microsoft.com/en-us/sql/t-sql/queries/top-transact-sql) in conjunction with ORDER BY. [so/merge-into-insertion-order](https://stackoverflow.com/questions/884187/merge-into-insertion-order).